wbudic/LifeLog/Current Development Check List.md

 ### v.2.1 SUN STABLE New Features in Works

 * Implement mapped provision of named timezones via main.inf, for towns not available in global list.
+  * Javascript also needs to be updated to translate this properly.
 * &#10004; Provide office share public link for main.inf linked categories, No login required but no log creation or search is possible.
 * &#10004; main.inf - Make the dbname uniform across all source types with Settings, as backups use the file format, not the database name.
 * Static pages setting for the pages directory.